Privacy policy

 When we carry out our business, except in the provision of services, we use your personal data to:

-• Document the business, e.g., to manage and save agreements, decision support, minutes, and presentations.
+• Document the business, e.g., to manage and save agreements, underlying documentation, minutes, and presentations.

 • Carry out recruitment processes or assess spontaneous applications, including reference contacts.